-Dambimangari Aboriginal Corporation has introduced a visitor pass program to support the management of the group’s unique heritage country in the Kimberley coastal region of Western Australia.
+Dambimangari Aboriginal Corporation has introduced a Visitors Pass to support the management of the group’s unique heritage country in the Kimberley coastal region of Western Australia.

-The sea route includes three important marine parks populated with humpback wales, dugongs, dolphins, turtles and other sea fauna.
-DAC has established a team of rangers to oversee the protection of a broad range of flora and fauna.
+The sea route includes three important marine parks populated with humpback wales, dugongs, dolphins, turtles and other sea fauna, jointly managed by Dambimangari Aboriginal Corporation (DAC) and the Dept of Biodiversity, Conservation and Attractions.
+DAC have also established a team of rangers to oversee the protection of their native title land and sea.

-Visitors are not permitted to access the sites which no longer appear on the Visitor Location Schedule.
+You need to get your pass before you come onto Dambi Country.
+Visitors are not permitted to access the sites which do not appear on the Visitor Location Schedule.

 Your fees help fund our ranger program, including employment, operational costs and cultural programs.
 They also contribute to long term strategic projects including building remote on country ranger bases, improving visitor management, cultural awareness materials and on country tourism development.